 The road to Zuluk is an astounding spectacle and an absolute masterpiece of engineering.
 The road has 32 hairpin bends and the zigzag pattern can be clearly viewed from the vantage points.

-An ocean of clouds and Mount Kanchenjunga accompanied us al the way to Zuluk.
+Imagine how exciting it would be to have an ocean of clouds and Mount Kanchenjunga as constant companions all the way to Zuluk?
 The place remains covered by snow during the winter, but various rhododendrons adorn the place during the summer.

-The road remains closed for the tourists during the winter, so plan your tour accordingly.
+The road remains closed during the winter, so plan your tour accordingly.
 Trips during monsoon are not at all advisable.

 Zuluk—Thambi View Point

-Before entering the road to Zuluk, there is an army check post where our permits and other papers were checked.
+Before entering the road to Zuluk, there is an army check post to check the permits and other papers.

-After driving for a while, we stopped at Thambi View Point (around 11,000 ft) to get a better view of Mount Kanchenjunga.
+Next stop was Thambi View Point (around 11,000 ft) from where Mount Kanchenjunga can be viewed better.
 There were eateries as well.
 The point is close to Zuluk and well known for sunrise views.

 Zuluk—a Restricted Area

-With the place being close to the China border, it has restrictions for visitors.
+The area is restricted for its vicinity to the Chinese border.
 Domestic tourists approaching from Kalimpong can get the permit from Rongli through the registered tour operator.

 Documentation for adults include Passport, Driving License, or Voter Card and for minors include the birth certificate, the photocopies of the concerned original document, and recent photographs of each member traveling.